altocodenl/cell/vibey.md

 Goal: be able to build vibey with vibey itself.

 Hi!
 I'm building vibey.
-See please vibey.md, then vibey-server.js and vibey-client.js.
-Pupeteer is installed globally.
+See please vibey.md, then vibey-server.js and vibey-client.js, then vibey-test.js.

-These are the flows I want to achieve now.
-Please test them with pupeteer.
+Please read the stack of libraries I use at `arch/gotoB.min.js` (it's not minified).
+That'll give you a style too.

+The flows to implement:

 Flow #1: